munich-quantum-toolkit/naviz/doc/FileFormat.md

 				duty: <percentage> // How much of the dash-segment will be filled }
 		}
-		name: <string> // What to display the zone as
+		name: <string> // What to display the zone as; the name can reference groups from the regex }
-	}
 	legend {
 		display: <boolean> // Whether to display the zone-names in the sidebar legend